 Internal Audit Reports:

-On completion of internal audit for a half year, the Internal Auditor will submit the following audit reports packageto the designated official/s at CPIU.
+On completion of internal audit for a half year, the Internal Auditor will submit the following audit reports to the designated official/s at CPIU.
 Copies of the report will be shared with designated officials of SPIUs, MoF, Utilities/ departments concerned and the World Bank by the PMU.

 Half yearly Consolidated Audit Report covering: